FedFDP: Fairness-Aware Federated Learning with Differential Privacy: : Further Equipping with Differential Privacy

 \subsection{Adaptive Clipping Method for Loss}

 Since calculating $\Delta_{i}^j$ requires clients to upload $F_i(\mathbf{w}_t^i)$, differential privacy must be incorporated to ensure the algorithm preserves privacy.
 As shown in lines~\ref{alg1:line_local_for4}-\ref{alg1:line_local_dp_loss} of Algorithm~\ref{alg:method}, $F_i(\mathbf{w}_t^i)$ must be clipped to the interval $[0, C_l^{i,t}]$, followed by the addition of Gaussian noise with a mean of 0 and a standard deviation of $\sigma_l \cdot C_l^{i,t}$ to ensure differential privacy.
 However, determining an appropriate clipping bound $C_l^{i,t}$ for $F_i(\mathbf{w}_t^i)$ is challenging.
-A large $C_l^{i,t}$ prevents distortion of the original values but results in larger injected noise.
+In federated learning, due to the heterogeneity of data held by different clients, $F_i(\mathbf{w}_t^i)$ can vary significantly.
+A clipping norm that is too large introduces excessive noise, while one that is too small leads to aggressive clipping of gradient directions, impairing model performance.
+Therefore, an adaptive clipping strategy is necessary.

 Based on the data heterogeneity of federated learning, we propose an adaptive clipping method for $F_i(\mathbf{w}_t^i)$.
 For the $i$-th client, the adaptive clipping method uses the \textit{differentially private mean of the previous round} as the clipping bound for the current round.
 The clipping bound $C_l^{i,t}$ for round $t$ and client $i$ is defined as follows, when $F_i(\mathbf{w}_{t-1}^i)$ is the individual loss of the previous round and $\sigma^{t-1}_l$ is the individual noise multiplier of the previous round.